X-Diffusion: Training Diffusion Policies on Cross-Embodiment Human Demonstrations: Experiments

 We evaluate the ability of \methodname to learn 5 different manipulation skills from cross-embodiment human data.
 Our experiments are designed to address four key questions: \begin{enumerate}[leftmargin=*] \itemsep0em \item Does \methodname outperform prior cross-embodiment learning approaches? \item Does naive co-training generate kinematically or dynamically infeasible motion on the robot? \item How does the learned classifier compare to manual data filtering via human annotation? \item How does the usefulness of human data vary across tasks? \end{enumerate}

 \textbf{Experimental Setup.} For each manipulation task, we collect 5 robot demonstrations and 100 human demonstrations.
 Human demonstrations are performed with a single hand, while the robot is a 7-DOF Franka Emika Panda arm.
-We evaluate across five diverse tasks: pick-and-place (\texttt{Serve Egg}), non-prehensile manipulation (\texttt{Close Drawer}, \texttt{Push Plate}), precise insertion (\texttt{Mug On Rack}), and reorientation (\texttt{Bottle Upright}).
-These tasks span a wide range of manipulation skills and provide a comprehensive benchmark for assessing the value of human data in policy training for different manipulation skills.
+We evaluate across five diverse tasks: \texttt{Close Drawer} (closing a cabinet's top drawer), \texttt{Pan On Plate} (picking a frying pan from a stovetop and placing it on a plate), \texttt{Push Plate} (sliding a plate between a fork and knife), \texttt{Mug On Rack} (inserting a mug's handle onto a rack peg), and \texttt{Bottle Upright} (reorienting a bottle to stand upright).
+These tasks span a wide range of manipulation skills and provide a comprehensive benchmark for assessing the value of human data in policy training.
 We evaluate each method over 10 real-world rollouts per task and report average success rates.